napakalas/NLIMED/README.md

 ## Configuration

-NLIMED implements Stanford Parser, NLTK Parser, and NCBO parser.
+NLIMED implements CoreNLP Parser, Benepar Parser, and NCBO parser.
 You may select one of them for your system.
   * NLTK Parser:
     - NLTK is automatically deploy as a dependency.
-  * Stanford Parser:
+  * CoreNLP Parser:
     - Download the [CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html) zip file and then extract it on your deployment folder.
     - Based on stanford-corenlp version downloaded, you will find a different zip file and extracted folder names.
 For example, in this works, we get:
       - a zip file : stanford-corenlp-full-2018-10-05.zip